 - Motivation: Why is the topic of particular interest to a reasonable fraction of the IoT community and, if applicable, relevant to the suggested topic areas (i.e., IoT-enabled alternate realities as well as assured autonomy and resilient IoT)?

-- Organisation and Format: Description of the intended organisation, the selection process for the contributors, and schedule of the event
+- Organization and Format: Description of the intended organization, the selection process for the contributors, and schedule of the event

 - If applicable, a brief discussion of the workshop’s history (experiences, number of submissions and attendees, etc.)

 - If applicable, evidence that there is an existing community of researchers and practitioners that are susceptible to contribute to this event, including references to work relating to the core topic of the workshop that are not co-authored by the organizers